bcarlborg/learning-riscv-assembly-on-qemu/00-setting-up-a-build-and-run-environment/README.md

-# Setting up a build and run environment
+# 00: Setting up a build and run environment
-TODO BEAU -- Write a blurb here about what we are doing in this directory

-Also want to emphasize that you can ignore a lot of this.
-You don't need to get super in depth with this stuff to learn riscv

-It is going to be hard to find the right level of depth for this chapter, because these build tools aren't really the focus of this work.
-Somethings I want to cover
-- explain (roughly) what make is and what it is doing.
-Why are we using it
-  - mainly to make our lives easier!
-There is nothing that make is doing that we couldn't do by just running commands in the terminal
-  - explain the rough flow of our program from source, to objects, to executable, to being loaded in qemu
-  - provide a rough overview of the qemu virt board
+The purpose of the software in this directory is to simply get qemu up and running code that we've written.

+When you run the program contained in this directory with `make run`, you won't see anything happen in the terminal.
+That's expected!
+The program that I've written here simply spins in a loop of no-ops.
+If you want to see that for yourself, you can run `make run-debug` and `make debugger` to step through the execution and see that.

+The "interesting" files to look at here are the makefile and the linker script.
+But ultimately, this project is more about learning assembly than it is about learning build systems... and this makefile might throw you too far into the deep-end.

+To get to more interesting programs, continue on to `01`.